Early Mormon Marriage Research

 Acknowledgements

-We gratefully acknowledge UVA’s Institute for Advanced Technology in the Humanities (IATH) and its Digital Humanities Fellowship that supported the conceptualization and design of the Early Mormon Marriage Database.
-We are especially indebted to IATH Acting Director Worthy Martin, Associate Professor of Computer Science, and to John R. Hott and Luther A. Tychonievich, Assistant Professors of Computer Science.
-We are also grateful for the collaboration of BYU’s Nauvoo Community Project and its Director Jill Crandell, who supplied the life data for early residents of Nauvoo, Illinois, as well as expert advice along the way.
-Our initial source for ordinance data was Lisle G. Brown’s compilation, Nauvoo Sealings, Adoptions and Anointings: A Comprehensive Register of Persons Receiving LDS Temple Ordinances, 1841-1846, published by the Smith-Petit Foundation in 2006.
+Professor Emeritus Kathleen Flake gratefully acknowledges UVA’s Institute for Advanced Technology in the Humanities (IATH) and its Digital Humanities Fellowship that supported the conceptualization and design of the Early Mormon Marriage Database.
+She is also especially indebted to IATH Acting Director Worthy Martin, Associate Professor of Computer Science, and to John R. Hott and Luther A. Tychonievich, Assistant Professors of Computer Science.
+Professor Emeritus Flake is also grateful for the collaboration of BYU’s Nauvoo Community Project and its Director Jill Crandell, who supplied the life data for early residents of Nauvoo, Illinois, as well as expert advice along the way.
+Her initial source for ordinance data was Lisle G. Brown’s compilation, Nauvoo Sealings, Adoptions and Anointings: A Comprehensive Register of Persons Receiving LDS Temple Ordinances, 1841-1846, published by the Smith-Petit Foundation in 2006.
 Additional data was gathered from a variety of sources and scrubbed by many hands, including Laura Anderson, Stephen Betts, Rachel Carter, Joseph Stuart and Spencer Wells.
-Deserving special mention is Dr. Anoush Anderson, who consistently brought order to our early chaos.
+Deserving special mention is Dr. Anoush Anderson, who consistently brought order to the research’s early chaos.